 I also got stuck in Mungyeong, where the stamp booth is located there are no motels whatsoever for another 30km or so.
 Make sure not to expect anything near the stamp booths, as they are located in very random places.
 Plan to cycle to certain towns and built up areas for a motel.

-It is called the four river cycle, and the cycle path will always be alongside one of these rivers.
+It is one of the four river cycles, and the path will always be alongside one of these rivers ripping through the country from north to south.
 The first of the rivers, and the longest of your journey is the Nakdong River.
 This starts in Busan, and will take you over half way.
 There are 12 passport stamps for this river in total, that ends in Andong if you decide that is far enough for one cycle.
 I stopped at 11, and headed north for the next river.

 Starting Point – Eulsukdo Island